 Are you looking to replace your old pair of sunglasses?
 Are you wondering which is the better choice between polarized and non-polarized sunglasses?

-Wearing your sunglasses especially during summer brings many health benefits.
+Wearing your sunglasses, especially during summer, brings many valuable health benefits.

-Sunglasses protect your eyes from the sun’s harmful ultraviolet (UV) rays.
-Exposure to UV rays can cause different kinds of eye problems.
+Sunglasses protect your eyes from exposure to the sun’s harmful ultraviolet (UV) rays, which can cause different kinds of eye problems.

-However, not all sunglasses are the same.
-Some are superior to others.
-Thus, the polarized vs non-polarized sunglasses debate continues to wage on.
+However, not all sunglasses are the same, and some are superior to others.
+Thus, the polarized vs. non-polarized sunglasses debate continues to rage on.

 But which of the two should you go for?
-What is the best choice of sunglasses you can give your eyes?
-Is one truly superior to the other?
+What's the best choice of sunglasses you can give your eyes?
+Is one option truly superior to the other?

 Continue reading below as we settle the debate once and for all.

 Polarized vs. Non-Polarized Sunglasses: The Similarities and Differences

 To get a better appreciation of the polarized vs. non-polarized sunglasses debate, let's first discuss the key similarities and differences between the two options.